VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 | SA          | Ground-Mount Solar Arrays |
 | WT          | Wind Turbines             |

+**Table X: Unlanded Structure and Common Interest Parcels Prefix Codes.** *Prefix codes should be used to signify parcel type where stacked parcel geometry exists in the parcel polygons dataset.*

 3. While not the intended purpose, the SOURCENAME field in the parcel polygon layer can also be used to track prefix codes without the need to revise the schema.
 This is most applicable for mapping vendors who have already established workflows including conforming to the Vermont GIS Parcel Data Standard.

 4. Prefix codes can also be used to create GIS SPANs in the Intersection Table based on the type of unlanded structure or common interest parcel.
 The same two-letter system described above can be implemented followed by the town code (first three digits of the town SPAN) and a four-digit sequential numeric count (e.g., CO-003-0001, MH-003-0002, CO-003-0003, CO-003-0004, etc.).